Custom Search

 This Shield of protection is a unique design based on the numbers 3 and 4, which enable magical powers to come into play that help provide circles of protection and other important esoteric forces to enhance well being.
 For more details, please click Celtic Warrior Pendant.

-B) And not to be outdone, for those of you who yearn to learn how to play the Feadóg (penny whistle) Lollysmith is offering their best-selling “Triple Pack” - a brass whistle from Dublin which comes with an instruction book and CD.
+B) And not to be outdone, for those of you who yearn to learn how to play the penny whistle, Lollysmith is offering a made in Ireland Walton's mellow D whistle, carry bag and pocket size music book.
 For more details, please click Lollysmith.

 C) Dublin Watercolourist Roger Cummiskey is also a sponsor.
 About the print, he says: "I wrote this poem to honour James Joyce and decided to turn it into a painting but as the poem is about two pages long I just used some of it.
 When Joyce was writing Finnegans Wake over 15 years he always referred to it as Work-in-Progress when asked what the title would eventually be.
 I use the modern day equivalent as the present title until such time as I get around to finishing the poem.
 I began writing it in 1998 and have had three Construction updates since.
 Maybe you would like to give it a title?"